hysinh/wimpleton-booking-app/README.md

     - View venue details page

 ### UI Design
   I created some rough wireframes when first planning the website and a flowchart.
-I had three basic variations with consideration to reponsive design for the mobile, tablet, and desktop layouts.
+I had three basic variations with consideration to responsive design for the mobile, tablet, and desktop layouts.
 After roughing out what I wanted for the general layouts and content, I created a mockup for the overall look and feel for the site in Adobe Photoshop.
 I also designed the Entity Relationship Diagrams and considered how each model would interact with the others.

   <details >
   <summary>Preliminary Wireframe sketch</summary>